wixtoolset/wix/README.md

  ##### Executing your newly built WiX toolset

- * `build\wix\Debug\publish\wix\wix --help` (Of course changing Debug to Release if you built in Release mode)
+ * `build\wix\Debug\publish\wix\wix --help` (Change `Debug` to `Release` if you built in release mode)

  ##### Pull request expectations

- * Pick an outstanding WiX issue (or create one).
+ * Pick an [outstanding WiX issue](https://github.com/wixtoolset/issues/issues?q=is%3Aissue+is%3Aopen+label%3A%22up+for+grabs%22) (or [create a new one](https://github.com/wixtoolset/issues/issues/new/choose)).
 Add a comment requesting that you be assigned to the issue.
 Wait for confirmation.
- * To create a PR fork a new branch from the develop branch
+ * To create a pull request, [fork a new branch](https://github.com/wixtoolset/wix/fork) from the `main` branch
- * Make changes to effect whatever changed behaviour is required for the PR
+ * Make changes to effect whatever changed behavior is required for the pull request
  * Push the changes to your repository origin as needed
- * If there are multiple commits squash them down to one commit.
- * If the develop branch has changed since you created your new branch rebase to the current development branch.
+ * If the `main` branch has changed since you created your branch, rebase to the latest updates.
  * If needed (ie, you squashed or rebased), do a force push of your branch
- * Create a PR with your branch against the WiX repository.
+ * Create a pull request with your branch against the WiX repository.